 - Are they growing?

-- Forecast your share of the market, if possible then forecast your sales revenue over a 3 – year period, broken down as follows:
+- Forecast your share of the market, if possible then forecast your sales revenue over 3 years, broken down as follows:

 First-year – monthly